codalogic/6502-comms/README.md

 # 6502-comms

-Comms code for a custom 6502 system
+Communication code for a custom 6502 system.
+This 6502 code drives a 6522 VIA to communicate with a Arduino that connects to a PC.